 Voting Rights Coordinator

-who will work with other agencies including the County Department of Health and Human Services, Cuyahoga Job and Family Services to improve civic engagement opportunities at the county.
-The individual will also work to enhance the county’s voter registration efforts as required by Section VII of the National Voter Rights Act.
+The county hired a Voting Rights Coordinator (VRC) to work with other agencies including the seven divisions under the County Department of Health and Human Services to improve civic engagement opportunities at the county.
+The VRC also works to enhance the county’s voter registration efforts as required by Section VII of the National Voter Rights Act.

 Online Voter Registration at County Libraries